HybridSystemsLab/STDroneControl/Experiment/README.md

 - Open MATLAB 2019 or above
 - In **main.m** (line 12), **Zpos_main.m** (line 7), and **pos_main.m** (line 7), the script connects to the Motive client using the NatNet SDK which can be found in the utils folder.
 Make sure to update the path to where this SDK is lcoated on your computer.
 - In the command line type blelist and press enter.
 Copy the MAC address of DRN1110 device.
 - Paste the MAC address where the script tries to connect to the ST Drone.
-For example 'b = ble("C0285B324333");', replace C0285B324333 with the MAC address of the ST Drone.
+For example `b = ble("C0285B324333");`, replace `C0285B324333` with the MAC address of the ST Drone.
 - Double check that Motive is configured to send data to MATLAB.
 - Run the code.